 The show will be hosted by Grammy-winning composer and conductor Eric Whitacre and LTV culture presenter Eva Ikstena and directed by the BBC's Peter Maniura.

 “Singing in choirs is a healthy, social and artistic activity that anyone, young or old, musically experienced or not, can take part in - and one which is growing in popularity across the world,” said EBU Head of Live Events Jon Ola Sand.

 “Eurovision Choir of the Year will showcase the vast possibilities of the human voice and aims to inspire new singers to get involved.”

 “Latvia has an abundant heritage of ancient choir traditions, inspiring our Song and Dance Festivals and bringing our choirs international acclaim, said Ivars Belte, Chairman of the Management Board at LTV.

 “With a great sense of honour and responsibility, we are preparing to host singers from all across Europe in Riga, establishing a new tradition – the Eurovision Choir of the Year.
 It is a great pleasure for us that Latvia will become the first country to participate in this promising event, and an even greater pleasure that the organisers are the Latvian Television in collaboration with Riga municipality.”

-Eurovision Choir of The Year will take place within the leading international competition European Choir Games, operated by German promoter Interkultur and organised in collaboration with LIVE RIGA.
-150 choirs are expected in Riga to participate in the event.
+Eurovision Choir of The Year will take place within the popular international competition European Choir Games, organized by German-based INTERKULTUR, the world’s leading organizer of international choir competitions and festivals in collaboration with LIVE RIGA.150 choirs are expected in Riga to participate in the event.